Mary Hegeler Carus: Early life

 Marie Hermine Henriette Hegeler was born on January 10, 1861, in La Salle, Illinois, the first of ten children born to German immigrants, Edward Carl Hegeler (1835–1910), and Camilla Weisbach Hegeler (1835–1908), daughter of Freiberg professor Julius Weisbach (1806–1871).
 The couple had met during Hegeler's studies at the Bergakademie Freiberg, and they married in 1860.
 Edward Carl Hegeler set up and ran the Matthiessen-Hegeler Zinc Company in La Salle with his college friend Frederick William Matthiessen.
 At one time the company was the largest producer of zinc in the US.

-As a child, Mary Hegeler was interested in her father's zinc smelter and in how smelting furnaces worked.
+Mary Hegeler took the unusual step for a woman of her time period in pursuing a college career.
+She attended school at La Salle, and at the age of sixteen we find her working in the weigh-office of the zinc plant.
+She was interested in her father's zinc smelter and in how smelting furnaces worked.
 She was her father's constant companion in the works, becoming expert at reading the furnaces.
-She started working for the company at the age of 16, in the assay office, where the purity of the zinc was tested.
+Soon thereafter she entered the University of Michigan where she devoted her attention chiefly to mathematics and chemistry, graduating with the class of 1882.
+She then went over to her father's old home at Freiberg, attending lectures on metallurgy in the Mining Academy, and working in the laboratory of her uncle, the famous chemist Clemens Winkler.